AMAPCEO Districts donate to help Ontario’s most vulnerable during COVID-19

 AMAPCEO Districts across the province have been donating from their local budget to support their local communities to help those who are experiencing tough times during COVID-19.
 This list will be updated as Districts and Communities make additional donations.

-AMAPCEO as a union has donated $60,000 to 6 Ontario-based social services agencies.
+As a union, AMAPCEO has donated $60,000 to six Ontario-based social services agencies.
 Learn more about these donations.